 - Join the tip of your index fingers and thumbs and turn them inwards, creating an interlocking figure 8.

-- Keep your middle fingers straight with the ends touching and hold the mudra at the height of your pubic bone.
+- Keep your middle fingers straight with the ends touching and hold the mudra at the height of your pelvis.

 - Chant Lam, the Muladhara’s mantra as you hold it.